 From Riga to Tallin – a new world to us both

 Riga Bay is a big one.
-She is easily under estimated and we did exactly so.
-But wind was good and we moved fast for many hours.
-While getting to know each other and learn from each other's stories.
+She is easily underestimated and we did exactly so.
+But the wind was good and we moved fast for many hours.
+While getting to know each other and learning from each other's stories.
 That is one of several hilarious ingredients in the art of inviting "strangers" onto a small sailboat.

-"Two men in a boat" by Ernst Hemingway...I tried to impress on my new friend with some literature skills, but I learned that the title was actually "Three men in a boat" by Jerome K. Jerome...and the book Hemingway wrote was "The old man and the sea" .
+"Two men in a boat" by Ernst Hemingway...I tried to impress my new friend with some literature skills, but I learned that the title was actually "Three men in a boat" by Jerome K. Jerome...and the book Hemingway wrote was "The old man and the sea".
 Touché by my young friend haha.
-After that I focused on sharing my sailing skills...
+After that,excitement I focused on sharing my sailing skills...

 Day 1: Riga-Kinhu

-Getting close to the island Kinhu served us some extra excitements. e were trawling for micro plastics, the clouds got darker, the thunder started to get aggressive, the rain came dripping and seemingly there was heavy winds in the making south from us.
+Getting close to the island Kinhu served us some extra excitement.
+We were trawling for microplastics, the clouds got darker, the thunder started to get aggressive, the rain came dripping and seemingly there were heavy winds in the making south from us.

-The trawl did good out there.
-Dragged at the side of the boat in order to not risk to pick up any micro particles falling off from deck or coming from the underwater hull.
+The trawl did well out there.
+Dragged at the side of the boat to not risk picking up any micro particles falling off from deck or coming from the underwater hull.

 These four days between Rig-Tallin will be described more in this post when time allows us to...hope you enjoy what's here for now.